oqc-community/rasqal/building.md

 #### Building LLVM from source

 If your system has no LLVM binaries available you can [build it yourself](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm).
-You should only attempt this if you're familiar with LLVM already or have no binaries available.
+You should only attempt this if you're familiar with LLVM already or have no binaries available, as it is rather involved and finicky on certain operating systems.

 You can use these environmental variables to customize the LLVM build:
 ```bash